influxdata/docs-v2/content/influxdb/clustered/reference/cli/influxctl/user/list.md

 ---
 title: influxctl user list
 description: >
-  The `influxctl user list` command lists all users associated with your InfluxDB Cloud Dedicated account ID.
+  The `influxctl user list` command lists all users associated with your InfluxDB account ID.
 menu:
   influxdb_clustered:
     parent: influxctl user
 weight: 301
 ---

-The `influxctl user list` command lists all users associated with your InfluxDB Cloud Dedicated account ID.
+The `influxctl user list` command lists all users associated with your InfluxDB account ID.

 The `--format` option lets you print the output in other formats.
 By default, the 'table' format is used, but the 'json' format is